John Hyde (Australian federal politician): Biography

-Upon his defeat in 1983, with the Clough family, he developed the Australian Institute for Public Policy in Perth and was its Executive Director until it merged with the Institute of Public Affairs, a rather similar "dry" and pro-free-enterprise think tank.
+Upon his defeat in 1983, with the Clough family, he developed the Australian Institute for Public Policy in Perth and was its executive director until it merged with the Institute of Public Affairs (IPA), a rather similar "dry" and pro-free-enterprise think tank.
 He had joined the IPA on a part-time basis in 1988, and he took it over from the Kemp brothers (also Liberal MPs) and ran it from 1991 to 1995.
 His wife Helen also worked there.

-Political Scientist Professor Patrick O'Brien of the University of Western Australia described him as: "The only ex-politician I know who continues to do sane and useful work."
+Political scientist Professor Patrick O'Brien of the University of Western Australia described him as: "The only ex-politician I know who continues to do sane and useful work."
 A feature of the AIPP was a weekly "Soviet" where new ideas could be put forward by all staff and discussed.

 A disciple of Bert Kelly, he wrote a long series of articles in The Australian and elsewhere, mainly on economic topics.
 In 2002 he wrote a book, Dry, published by the IPA and mainly concerned with the fight for public economic conservatism during the years of the Fraser Government, and the elimination of uneconomic tariffs and bounties.
 Although critical of some of Prime Minister John Howard's policies, he wrote of him warmly in Dry as "a man of more than ordinary decency."

 He and his wife Helen are notable growers of roses.
 They wrote the book Ellenbee: A Tale of Roses Among Gum Trees in 2006.